rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/staff_and_roles/README.md

 **i.
 Go to Staff** : Navigate to Staff members list by clicking at the menu on the left.

 **ii.
-Click**: Click on the Staff member's name whose Heldpesk role you want to change.
+Click**: Click on the Staff member's name whose Helpdesk role you want to change.
 It will lead you to Edit Contact page

 **iii.
 Update Helpdesk Role:** Update the Helpdesk role from the Profile level Access as shown in the screenshot below.